fylobc/fylobc.github.io/_parts/Part_1.md

 <h2>How does Bitcoin compare?</h2>

 <p>We can write analogous terms for Bitcoin.
-First, the cost of extraction is the price of the hardware needed to mine Bitcoin plus the price of the electricity to run a mining rig plus the time-cost to set up a mining rig:</p>
+First, the cost of extraction is the price of the hardware needed to mine Bitcoin plus the price of the electricity to run a mining rig plus the time-cost to set up the rig:</p>

 <p><i>cost of Bitcoin extraction = hardware + electricity + time</i></p>